How to screen tenants

 Reference results must stay confidential

-This is a nuance that most screening guides skip over entirely.
+This is a nuance most screening guides skip over entirely.
 It matters.

 Checking eCourts is not a privacy breach

 The WA Magistrates Court eCourts portal is a publicly accessible register.
-Searching an applicant's name on it is not a breach of the Privacy Act 1988 (Cth) you are accessing information that is open to anyone.
+Searching an applicant's name is not a breach of the Privacy Act 1988 (Cth), you are accessing information that is open to anyone.
 This is well-established and is a legitimate part of a professional screening process.

 A result on eCourts is not an automatic decline.
 Using a past civil record as a blanket disqualifier without considering the context, age and circumstances can cross into unfair territory, and in some cases unlawful territory.